Hunan University of Chinese Medicine

 Hunan University of Chinese Medicine (湖南中医药大学 (湖南中醫藥大學, Húnán Zhōngyīyào Dàxué)) is a public university located in Changsha, Hunan province, China.
 The university offers courses in Traditional Chinese Medicine.

-As of 2022, Hunan University of Chinese Medicine is ranked the best in Hunan and 32rd nationwide among Chinese Medical Universities including in the ranking.
+As of 2023, Hunan University of Chinese Medicine is ranked the best in Central China and 26th nationwide among Chinese Medical Universities including in the ranking.

 History

 The university traces its history from Hunan Chinese Medicine Specialty School established in 1934 and Hunan TCM Vocational School established in 1953.
 From 1960 up to a few years after 2000, it was known as Hunan College of Traditional Chinese Medicine.
 The current Hunan University of Traditional Chinese Medicine was officially created and approved by the State Ministry of Education in 2006 when this TCM College had successfully merged with the former Hunan University of Science and Technology and the Hunan Academy of Traditional Chinese Medicine (research-focused).
-The University as it stands now, is primarily a teaching-oriented medical school, but also involved heavily in TCM research, providing health-care services to the province, and is one of the leading TCM universities in China.
+The University, as it stands now, is primarily a teaching-oriented medical school, but also involved heavily in TCM research, providing health-care services to the province, and is one of the leading TCM universities in China.

 On December 28, 2018, President Tan Yuansheng (谭元生) has been stripped of his post and party membership for alleged "serious violations of discipline and laws."